IBM-Cloud/ansible-collection-ibm/docs/ibm_scc_rule.rst

 ------------
 The below requirements are needed on the host that executes this module.

-- IBM-Cloud terraform-provider-ibm v1.51.0
+- IBM-Cloud terraform-provider-ibm v1.65.1
-- Terraform v0.12.20
+- Terraform v1.5.5

 Parameters
 ----------

-  account_id (True, str, None)
-    (Required for new resource) Your IBM Cloud account ID.

-  name (True, str, None)
+  instance_id (True, str, None)
-    (Required for new resource) A human-readable alias to assign to your rule.
+    (Required for new resource) The ID of the Security and Compliance Center instance.

-  enforcement_actions (False, list, None)
-    The actions that the service must run on your behalf when a request to create or modify the target resource does not comply with your conditions.

-  required_config (True, list, None)
-    (Required for new resource) The requirements that must be met to determine the resource's level of compliance in accordance with the rule.
-Use logical operators (and/or) to define multiple property checks and conditions.
-To define requirements for a rule, list one or more property check objects in the and array.
-To add conditions to a property check, use or.

   description (True, str, None)
-    (Required for new resource) An extended description of your rule.
+    (Required for new resource) The details of a rule's response.

+  version (False, str, None)
+    The version number of a rule.

+  import_ (False, list, None)
+    The collection of import parameters.

   labels (False, list, None)
-    Labels that you can use to group and search for similar rules, such as those that help you to meet a specific organization guideline.
+    The list of labels.

+  required_config (True, list, None)
+    (Required for new resource) The required configurations.

   target (True, list, None)
-    (Required for new resource) The properties that describe the resource that you want to targetwith the rule or template.
+    (Required for new resource) The rule target.

   id (False, str, None)